 Click the JOIN button if you think you might be eligible for this study.
-Url Please complete the form below with your contact information.
+Company Please complete the form below with your contact information.
 By completing this form, you are providing your permission (consent) for research professionals to contact you about active or future studies and health research news.
 Email Address * First Name * Last Name

-Phone Asthma affects about 3 million people in Canada.
+Name Asthma affects about 3 million people in Canada.
 According to the Asthma Society of Canada, six out of ten people with asthma do not have control of their disease.
 It is estimated that 1.5 million Canadians have been diagnosed with COPD (such as chronic bronchitis and emphysema), and an additional 1.6 million Canadians with

 An asthma attack, also known as an asthma flare up, is associated with symptoms such as coughing, wheezing, severe shortness of breath or chest tightness and pain.
 Asthma attacks (James T C Li, M.D., Ph.D. , Mayoclinic.com) are caused by inflammation and swelling in the airways and narrowing of the airways.
 During an asthma attack, mucus is release in your

 Do you tend to cough and hack in the morning, just after you wake up?
 Or, perhaps you’ve noticed an unusual sensation of pressure in your chest?
 If so, it may be time to see a doctor.
 It’s important to be able to recognize the symptoms of asthma, a chronic disease which affects more than

 If you suffer from asthma, medication can make all the difference—both when you’re experiencing an attack and in your day-to-day life.
 It’s one of the easiest and most effective ways to ensure your symptoms are under control.
 Many people who take medication to control their asthma experience few symptoms, if any at all.
 In